 A: Yes, costs for the items referenced above are eligible expenses, provided they are components necessary for installing and operating equipment certified for E25 and not related to environmental remediation.
 You may explain why such components are necessary in the budget narrative section of the application.

-Q: Are the costs associated with the re-installation of pavement or concrete over newly installed storage tanks and piping and of physical coverings and awnings over the new islands considered eligible expenses?
+Q: Are the costs associated with the re-installation of pavement or concrete over newly installed storage tanks and piping considered eligible expenses?

 A: Yes, costs for the items referenced above are eligible expenses, provided they are components necessary for operating equipment certified for E25.
 You may explain why such components are necessary in the budget narrative section of the application.
 Expenses not directly related to the new equipment are ineligible (e.g., paving beyond immediate vicinity of new equipment, signage on awnings, etc.)

-Q: Can we include a new price LED sign in the proposal?
+Q: Can we include the price for a new LED sign in the proposal?

 A: No, the LED sign is not an eligible expense.